Scarlet Finale! (Demo)

 “Are you sure it was okay to use all these ingredients to make ourselves more food?”
 Caroline asked.

 “It’s fine.
 I’m sure these ingredients are the least of that old man’s worries by this point.”

 “But that’s exactly why it isn’t okay!”
 She scolded him.
 “He already lost a lot, and we are adding to his loses, you need to be more considerate!”

 “F-Fine then, I’ll let you off the hook for now!”

-She pouted before taking a bite into the burger in her hands.
+She apologized in silence to the owner before taking a bite of the burger in her hands.

 In seconds, he was silenced by a bullet that flew right by him.

 It barely grazed his light brown hair as it collided with the wall.